DinkRoy/NSK-Warrior/README.md

 The game is also available at [itch.io](https://imaginary-monkey.itch.io/nsk-warrior).

+**Booklet**
+- Copy the booklet folder to your project.
+- Add a links fot the stylesheet and booklet.js file in your html.
+- Insert this in the container div in your html:

 ## Features
 - **Playable in Browser:** Enjoy the game directly in your web browser.
 - **PWA Support:** Install as a Progressive Web App for a native app-like experience.